a1m0le/R375AstroMechSpeechModule/README.md

 ## Overview:
 This is just a for-fun project that tries to simulate the voice of R2 and the binary language in Star Wars.
 What's special is that it is note just some random sound.
-If correctly recorded and analyzed, it can be used to translate back the original text (idk how yet).
+If correctly recorded and analyzed, it can be used to translate back the original text (idk how yet, but maybe find for each sound: its duration in 0.001s precision and the frequency to the integer Hz then you can reconstruct the bytes and then decode the message.).

 ## How to use: